OLC-Bioinformatics/BaitCapture/README.md

 - A **samplesheet**, including sample names and paths to paired-end gzipped FASTQ files, or
 - A **folder** containing paired-end gzipped FASTQ files.

+Additionally, a target metadata file can optionally be provided to generate a `presence_absence_clusters.tsv` file.

 ### Input type: Samplesheet

 First, prepare a samplesheet with your input data that looks as follows: